Dates to Look Forward to:

 What to Bring:

 Younger dancers may want to bring a book or small toy to entertain them backstage.
 We typically have DVDs playing and coloring pages, but if there is something that works well for your dancer feel free to send it with her.
 Older dancers may want to bring supplies to touch up their hair or make up.
 Please do not send food, candy, or colored drinks backstage with your dancer.
-Do not bring valuables… they WILL be unattended at some point.
-Also, label EVERYTHING with your dancers name.
+Do not bring valuables… they will be unattended at some point while your dancer is on stage.
+Also, label everything with your dancers name.

 When You Arrive:

 Take your dancer to use the restroom.
 Dancers should report to their dressing rooms 30 minutes before the show starts.
 Please do not bring your dancer to the dressing room prior to that because our staff will still be setting up and preparing to receive dancers.
 There are a mix of older and younger dancers in our dressing rooms.
 Please be respectful of this and do not allow men to accompany your dancer to the dressing room.
 Younger dancers will have a volunteer mom backstage with their class.
 Find your class mom and introduce your dancer.
-You will receive your costume from your class mom.
-Help change your dancer and get her dance shoes on.
-If you want a picture of your dancer in costume, now is the time to take one.
-Be sure to leave your dancer with her shoes and the clothes she will change into after the show.
 Then go find yourself a seat in the audience, our dressing room staff will take care of your dancer from here.
-All performers are to stay backstage until the conclusion of the show.
+All performers stay backstage until the conclusion of the show.

 Recitals are a great opportunity for dancers to learn and grow, but also a good time to teach the whole family about appropriate audience behavior for a live show.
 Please do not bring food or drink into the auditorium.
 Also, do not save large blocks of seats for friends and family.